frances-y-h/good-hikes/README.md

 A secure random CSRF token is generated on all forms that users fill in to prevent CSRF attacks.

 ## Conclusion and Next Steps

+The next step for Good Hikes is to build a social network, including "Friends" and "Hiking Communities".
+Registered users can join community, schedule hiking events, create posts on community page.

+Good Hikes also plans to implement "Likes" feature to comments.
+Helpful comments will be rated higher.
+Our goal is to boostt interactivities between users.